UGent-Woodlab/High-throughput-pipeline-yolov8/README.md

 ##  License

 This software is protected under the [GNU AGPLv3](https://choosealicense.com/licenses/agpl-3.0/) license.
-The images and trained models are protected under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.

 ---